sylvietrewhella/cave-escape/Documentation/Introduction to Games Programming C.md

 # 1. Iteration One

-In the first iteration of Cave Escape, you will implement the boiler plate code for a simple game.
+In the first iteration of **Cave Escape**, you will implement the boiler plate code for a simple game.
 The boiler plater code includes the instructions to open a graphics window and the execution of a basic game loop, where all of the instructions that you implement will be called from.

 ## What to Expect